The most common reason for not wanting to sleep alone is because you are adjusting to a new life after a breakup or divorce.

 It may be time for you to change the type of bedding that you are sleeping on.

 This is especially true after a breakup or divorce.
-You may not consciously think about it, but the feel of your sheets and blankets subconsciously remind you of your former partner.
+You may not consciously think about it, but the feel of your sheets and blankets subconsciously reminds you of your former partner.

 Changing the feel or color of your sheets will have an impact on your sleep.
 For example, going from cotton to flannel, or blue color to grey.